 When an audiologist or hearing-instrument specialist provides a vocational justification that warrants an aid without a manual telecoil, it is recommended that the VR counselor consult with a local deaf and hard of hearing technology specialist before purchasing the aid.
 The VR counselor may request a workplace or environmental assessment completed by the deaf and hard of hearing technology specialist to identify additional technology needs.

+Staff Qualifications for Hearing Aid Dispensers

+Individuals who provide and bill for services associated with the purchase of hearing aids and related accessories must meet the qualifications and licensing requirements of the Texas Department of State Health Services, which is the designated regulatory authority for audiologists and hearing aid specialists (hearing aid dispensers).